C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage_v2.md

 **Self-Documenting Artifacts:** Code often contains its own contextual information.
 Comments may explain the programmer's intentions, name the author, or record the date of creation.
 When code is preserved through platforms like GitHub or other version control systems, the artifact includes not just the code itself but commit messages, branch histories, contributor identities, and timestamps.
 The "source" becomes intertwined with its documentary apparatus.
 This intertwining can be analytically productive.
 Traditional historians often lament the loss of context: who wrote this manuscript?
 Under what circumstances?
 With some code, particularly from the era of collaborative software development, contextual information may be preserved *within* the artifact itself.
 Version control systems and comment histories can provide contextual density that paper archives rarely offer.
 However, this advantage applies unevenly to historical code.
 Software from the 1960s, 1970s, or 1980s typically lacks version control metadata entirely.
 Comments may be sparse or absent.
 The programmer's name may appear nowhere in the artifact.
 For such sources, establishing provenance requires the same external detective work familiar from traditional archives—correspondence, institutional records, oral histories, contemporary publications.

-**Dependency on Technical Infrastructure:** Historical code survives in various forms: printed listings, magnetic tapes, optical disks, migrated files, or even photographs of screens.
-Each form of survival carries different implications for historical analysis.
-Code preserved on paper can be read like any textual source, but cannot be executed.
-Code preserved on obsolete media may require specialized equipment to access.
-Code that has been migrated to modern formats may have been altered—intentionally or inadvertently—in ways that affect its meaning.
-When historians seek to understand not just what code *says* but what it *does*, they often depend on reconstructed environments.
-This dependency on technical infrastructure means that our access to the *functional* dimension of historical code is always mediated by preservation decisions and technical interventions.

 **Dependency on Technical Infrastructure:** Code exists in a dual state: it can be read as text, but it can also be executed as a functional program.
 These two modes of engagement have different requirements.
 Reading code as text—whether on paper printouts, in archived files, or in documentation—requires no special infrastructure beyond what any textual source demands.
 However, understanding what code *does* when executed often requires access to the original technical environment: the hardware, operating system, compilers, and libraries for which it was written.
 A program written for a 1970s mainframe will not run on a modern laptop without substantial reconstruction.
 Historical code survives in various forms—printed listings, magnetic tapes, optical disks, migrated files, or even photographs of screens—and each form of survival carries different implications for historical analysis.
 Code preserved on paper can be read but not executed.
 Code preserved on obsolete media may require specialized equipment to access.
 Code that has been migrated to modern formats may have been altered—intentionally or inadvertently—in ways that can affect its meaning.
 When historians seek to understand not just what code *says* but what it *does*, they depend on reconstructed environments: emulators, virtual machines, or restored hardware.
 This dependency means that our access to the *functional* dimension of historical code is always mediated by preservation decisions and technical interventions—sometimes in ways that are not immediately visible.

 **Multiple Temporalities:** A single code artifact may contain traces of multiple moments: the original creation, subsequent modifications, the moment of archival deposit, later preservation interventions.
 These temporalities coexist within what appears to be a single document.
 Historians must ask not just "when was this created?" but "which version of this are we examining, and how did it reach this state?"
 For contemporary code preserved in version control systems, these questions may have ready answers: commit histories record who changed what, when, and sometimes why.
 The artifact documents its own temporal layers.